Apply to vetted scholarship programs in one click

 Associate of Arts (AA)

 Students pursuing AA degrees study liberal arts subjects including humanities, sociology, communications, and English.
 AA programs are generally considered academic because they prepare students to transition into liberal arts bachelor’s programs.
-However, AA programs also offer concentration courses in areas like early childhood education, social work, or digital photography that prepare students for entry-level careers immediately following graduation.
+However, AA programs also offer concentration courses in areas like those listed below.

 Associate of Science (AS)